Harrison-M/sockettiles/README.md

 # Sockettiles
 A demo application using substack's [tilemap](https://github.com/substack/tilemap "Tilemap") and [socket.io](http://socket.io "Socket.io").

+Portions of the client code borrowed from the [tilemap](https://github.com/substack/tilemap "Tilemap") example files.

 ## How to use

 Build client/bundle.js using [browserify](https://github.com/substack/node-browserify "Browserify") (if I've been good about keeping it updated, you can skip this)